Saisengen/wikibots/README.md

 # wikibots
 Wikipedia bots written by ruwiki user MBH.

 Ruwiki's article incubator bots was initially written by user Dmitry89 and completely rewritten by MBH after his retirement.
-Category Pathfinder was originally written by MBH and rewritten by Adamant.pwn (its interface is written by Serhio Magpie).
+Category Pathfinder was originally written by MBH and rewritten by [Adamant.pwn](https://ru.wikipedia.org/wiki/User:Adamant.pwn) (its interface is written by [Serhio Magpie](https://ru.wikipedia.org/wiki/User:Serhio_Magpie)).
 All in "rv" folder are written by users [Iluvatar](https://github.com/SiarheiGribov) and [Well very well](https://github.com/LeviPesin).
+Scripts in "astro-update" folder are written by [Ghuron](https://github.com/ghuron).

 ## Rebuilding webservices on Toolforge
 ```shell